-Anna’s drawings and paintings, including works from The Voice Imitator series, were recently on view at Art Central Hong Kong, and at the Saatchi Gallery in London.
+Anna’s works from The Voice Imitator series were recently on view at Art Central Hong Kong and at the Saatchi Gallery London.

-Anna Schuleit Haber is a visual artist whose work lies at the intersection of painting, drawing, installation art, architecture, and community.
+Anna Schuleit Haber’s work lies at the intersection of painting, drawing, performance and installation art, architecture, and community.
 Her works have ranged from museum installations made with paint, to large-scale projects in forests, on uninhabited islands, and in psychiatric institutions, using extensive sound systems, live sod, thousands of flowers, mirrors, antique telephones, bodies of water, and neuroscience technologies.
-Current projects revolve around seriality and memory, and include a body of 104 paintings based on Thomas Bernhard’s short fiction, as well as large-scale drawing commissions for architecture.
+Current projects revolve around seriality and memory, and include large-scale drawing performances for architecture.